Willie Wood (golfer)

-Professional career
+Early life

 Wood was born in Kingsville, Texas.
 He had an outstanding junior career, winning the 1977 U.S. Junior Amateur, the 1978 PGA Junior, and the 1979 Western Junior, and was named the 1978 AJGA Rolex Player of the Year.

+Amateur career

 He attended Oklahoma State University in Stillwater, Oklahoma and was a star member of the golf team, where he played alongside Bob Tway, Scott Verplank, and Tommy Moore.
 He played in the 1983 Walker Cup.

+Professional career

-Later that same year joined the PGA Tour by being medalist at 1983 PGA Tour Qualifying School.
+In 1983, Wood joined the PGA Tour by being medalist at 1983 PGA Tour Qualifying School.
 Wood has split his playing time between the PGA Tour and the Nationwide Tour.
 He has 23 top-10 finishes on the PGA Tour including a win at the 1996 Deposit Guaranty Golf Classic, and 12 top-10 finishes on the Nationwide Tour.
-His best finish in a major championship was T12 at The Masters in 1997.
+His best finish in a major championship was T12 at the 1997 Masters.